travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 *Cannot implicitly convert type 'System.Collections.Generic.IEnumerable<Scrapbook101core.Models.Item>' to 'Microsoft.AspNetCore.Mvc.ActionResult<System.Collections.Generic.IEnumerable<Scrapbook101core.Models.Item>>'	Scrapbook101core*

 The solution was to simply use `.ToList` on the items returned.

-A simplified and final or more full-featured version are shown below.
+Below, we show three versions of the GET action.
+We started with "GET basic", then moved to the "GET with no search", and finally arrived at "GET with search".

 # [GET with search](#tab/tabid-1)